oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 These include, but are not limited to:

-- WebLogic Server and the operator are certified on Oracle Cloud offerings, such as:
+- Oracle Cloud certified offerings, such as:
   - Oracle Cloud Infrastructure (OCI)
   - Oracle Container Engine for Kubernetes (OKE)
-  - Oracle Linux Cloud Native Environment (OLCNE)
+  - Oracle Cloud Native Environment (OCNE)
   - Oracle Private Cloud Appliance (PCA)
   - Oracle Private Cloud at Customer (OPCC)

-- WebLogic Server and the operator are certified on offerings, such as:
+- Other certified offerings, such as:
   - Amazon Elastic Compute Cloud (EC2)
   - Microsoft Azure Platform
   - Microsoft Azure Kubernetes Service (AKS)